Robert Odell Jr. has lived and worked in Memphis, Tennessee, for several years. He enjoys sharing the rich cultural heritage of his city.

 Sunbeam and Ernestine

-From 1945-1958, Mitchell's Hotel, on Beale St. at Hernando in Memphis, was listed in local directories as a "Colored Hotel."
-Opening in 1944, Sunbeam Mitchell's Hotel was considered to be the leading "Colored Hotel" of Memphis.
+From 1945 to '58, Mitchell's Hotel, on Beale Street, was listed in local directories as a "colored hotel."
+Opening in 1944, Sunbeam Mitchell's Hotel was considered to be the leading "colored hotel" of Memphis.

 A docudrama depicts how Sunbeam Mitchell used his Club Handy on Beale Street to help up-and-coming musicians who often performed in exchange for their room and board.

 Club Handy Was a Major Stop on the Chitlin' Circuit